Updated June 1st, 2017.

 43. The bunkers offer a fascinating, if unsightly, look into the past.
 I enjoyed visiting Bunkart in Tirana, which used to be the former dictator Enver Hoxha’s bunker in case of attack.
 It’s a fascinating insight into the psyche of a sick, paranoid man.
 An estimated 700,000 smaller bunkers dot the countryside, in places you’d never think would be at risk of attack.

 If you’ve got bunker fever, you can even do a full day bunkers and beaches tour!
-Only in Albania, guys.
+Only when you travel Albania, guys.

 44. In fact, there’s no country quite comparable to 20th century Albania.
 Under Enver Hoxha, even Tito’s Yugoslavia, Mao’s China, and Khruschev’s USSR were all just too liberal and not purely communist enough.
 As a result, Albania had no external ties with other countries from 1978 until 1991.